MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 In addition to a typographical error, you can receive this error when there is a permissions timing issue.
 For example, if you have been given permissions to a new subscriptions _while your current terminal window is open_, this error can occur.
 The solution is to either close and reopen your terminal window, or use `az logout` then `az login` to refresh your available subscriptions list.

 Here is a script to help you find and change a subscription.
+For another way, please try [Clear your subscription cache](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli-interactively#clear-your-subscription-cache).

 ```azurecli
 # See what subscription you are currently using.